kristov/vroom/README.md

 * Build a proper client library, and make bindings for other languages.
 * Build a nicer client library, using an external CSG library to do the heavy lifting

+## Input handling

+I want to be able to plug in any HID device, and use the report descriptor to expose data endpoints that can be bound to matrix transformations.
+For example pressing and holding the "w" key can be bound to increasing a Z axis (forward motion) transformation and moving the mouse can be bound to some rotation matrix for a pointer or body movement.

+First I investigated the hidapi library, however it has no function for extracting the report descriptor.
+I then tried using libusb and was able to get somewhere, however the raw communication with the device for reports was complicated (async interface).
+I considered using libusb for extracting the report descriptor, and then initializing hidapi but it was a bit Frankenstein-ish.
+I found hidraw examples that look clean but are not cross-platform.